DigitalTibetan/DigitalTibetan/docs/computers_macos.md

 :width: 480
 ```

+For an overview how Tibetan is transliterated as Wylie, checkout [Wikipedia Wylie transliteration](https://en.wikipedia.org/wiki/Wylie_transliteration).

+Some easy examples with `Tibetan - Wylie` keyboard enabled:

+- to type སེམས་ཅན་ཐམས་ཅད།, type `sems can thams cad/`
+- to type རྒྱུ་, simply type `rgyu `
+- གཡུ is `g.yu`, གྱུ is `gyu`.

 Since macOS Wylie input method is Wylie in name-only, it makes sense to activate the `Show Keyboard Viewer` in the input selector menu-bar icon.

 The `Caps lock` key makes Sanskrit and special symbols available, while the `=` key supports non-standard stacking.